title: “Statistical philosophy”

 Assignment

 See the assignment page to submit.
-For this case there are two separate assignments, so you should email us the names of two files on your repo.
+Remember to email us the name of your repo file.
 Don’t submit in a proprietary format, like Word.
 Plain text is best, PDF is also OK.

 Readings